Andrew Paulson (tennis)

 Andrew Paulson (born 16 November 2001) is a Czech tennis player.

-Paulson has a career-high ATP singles ranking of 302 achieved on 6 November 2023.
-He also has a career-high doubles ranking of 123 achieved on 25 September 2023.
+Paulson has a career-high ATP singles ranking of No. 302 achieved on 6 November 2023 and a career-high doubles ranking of No. 89 achieved on 21 September 2026.

 Paulson has won eight ATP Challenger doubles titles, seven of them in 2023.

 Career

 He won his maiden Challenger title at the 2022 IBG Prague Open with Victor Vlad Cornea, defeating Adrian Andreev and Murkel Dellien.